milleroztn/MLMExperiment/README.md

 # Data Cleaning
 [MLM Experiment- Data Cleaning](https://milleroztn.github.io/MLMExperiment/MLMExperiment_data)

-The first script cleans the raw data and prepares it for analysis.
+This script cleans the raw data and prepares it for analysis.
 This document includes:

 *  [a description of all data transformations](https://milleroztn.github.io/MLMExperiment/MLMExperiment_data#read-and-format-data)
 *  [a discussion about possible errors in the responses](https://milleroztn.github.io/MLMExperiment/MLMExperiment_data#order-of-earnings-questions)